ethereum/EIPs/EIPS/eip-flash-loans.md

 ## Simple Summary

-Flash loaning allows smart contracts to lend an amount of tokens without a requirement for collateral, with the condition that they must be returned within the same transaction.
+Flash loans allow smart contracts to lend an amount of tokens without a requirement for collateral, with the condition that they must be returned within the same transaction.

 The aim of this ERC is to provide a standard interfaces and processes for flash lenders and borrowers, allowing for flash loan integration without a need to consider each particular implementation.